-Healing, or becoming whole, is more than dealing with one problem at a time.
-It is about understanding your entire existence.
-If you know your life’s purpose then your issues are easier to handle.
-That is, when you make sense of or find meaning in your own life experiences, this in itself is therapeutic.
+Healing, or becoming whole, is more than dealing with one problem at a time – it is about understanding the purpose of your whole existence.
+If you know why you were born then your issues are easier to handle.
+That is, when you make sense of or find meaning in your overall life experiences, this in itself, is therapeutic.
 Are you here to help people heal, to make music, tell entertaining stories, to educate, build things, raise children, save the environment?
 If you know your reason for living letting go is more doable as you will be preoccupied with creating what you were born to do.

 Regardless of your individual circumstances, the act of letting go brings about a life change creating a loss which – if perceived as negative by you – leads to grief.
 You may want to hold on to the old ways or people afraid of the pain involved or the possibility that there is nothing/one else – it may even seem as if you are giving up.
 However, life is about rebirth and renewal and it will reward you when you let go by bringing in the new – this experience of the new lays the foundation for your self-transformation.